What & Why

 .highlight {

-transition: transform 0.4s cubic-bezier(.4,0,.2,1),
+transition: left 0.4s cubic-bezier(.4,0,.2,1),

 }

-/* JavaScript Logic */
+/* JavaScript Logic - FIXED */

 link.addEventListener("mouseenter", () => {